-- 14.2.1 The restriction on the receipt of Trustee Benefits also extends to persons or bodies which are connected to the Trustee.
+- 13.2.1 The restriction on the receipt of Trustee Benefits also extends to persons or bodies which are connected to the Trustee.
 A Trustee can be put in a position of conflict where REAch2 enters into a transaction or arrangement with a member of their family or a business in which they are a shareholder or partner or anyone else who is "connected" to them.
 Any benefit to the connected person is a benefit to the Trustee.
-The definition of a connected person for these purposes is as follows: - (a) Any child, stepchild, parent, grandchild, grandparent, brother, sister or spouse of the Trustee or any person living with the Trustee as his or her partner; - (b) A firm or company in which the Trustee is: a partner, an employee, a consultant, a director, a member or a shareholder (unless the payment is to any company which has shares listed on a recognised stock exchange and in which a Trustee owns no more than 1% of the issued shares); - (c) A firm or company in which an individual listed in (a) above is connected in the ways set out in (b).
+The Trust will pay no more than 'cost' for goods of services provided to it by the following persons: - (a) Members or trustees of the academy trust - (b) Individuals or organisations related to a member of trustee of the academy trust.
+For these purposes the following persons are related to a member, or trustee: - (i) A relative of the member of trustee.
+A relative is defined as a close member of the family, or a member of the same household, who may be expected to influence, or be influenced by, the person.
+This includes, but is not limited to, a child, stepchild, parent, grandchild, grandparent, brother, sister or spouse or civil partner of the Trustee or any person living with the Trustee as their partner;